-To make the collection accessible to the general public via the internet, the exclusive materials collections was launched in 2004 at Materia.nl The search engine for the creative professional that was introduced at the Bouwbeurs was very innovative and Materia also had thousands of members online.
-Among them leading architects from OMA, Foster & Partners and Herzog & de meuron to designers from Apple, Ferrari and even the Muppetstudio.
+To make the collection accessible to the general public via the internet, the exclusive materials collections was launched in 2004 at Materia.nl.
+The search engine for the creative professional that was introduced at the Bouwbeurs was very innovative and Materia also had thousands of members online.
+Among them leading architects from OMA, Foster & Partners and Herzog & de Meuron to designers from Apple, Ferrari and even the Muppetstudio.
 This also meant broadening the collection to give the architect a complete choice from the material type.
-The search engine also provides valuable infomation for the industry, to improve their material or marketing.
-For example, clear trends in search behaviour can be observed when it comes to sustainabilty and translucency.
-Information that was used for advice to companies such as Trespa, MBI, BMW and Samsung
+The search engine also provides valuable information for the industry, to improve their material or marketing.
+For example, clear trends in search behaviour can be observed when it comes to sustainability and translucency.
+Information that was used for advice to companies such as Trespa, MBI, BMW and Samsung.

 Anno 2018 the online platform can be found on www.MaterialDistrict.com and daily new materials and articles are published on the website.
 The online search engine now has more than 3,000 materials and the platform has a base of more than 125,000 members worldwide.

 Consultancy & Material advice

 Materials manufacturers now also report to MaterialDistrict for knowledge and information, by both R&D and marketing departments.
 For example: How can my material be used by architects?
 How do I connect with these creatives?
 And: How can I develop it further with them?
 This results in customized consultancy projects that lead to great examples of techno transfer; innovative products that were brought from one market to another.
 Such as with weavers of conveyor belts and the makers of industrial brushes who discover that their material is also suitable for table tops.
 Another good example of innovation in the MaterialDistrict network is the metal foam that is used for isolators in engine blocks.
 That was exactly the beautiful lightweight material that many designers were looking for